Chinese Flashcards for HSK & Custom Decks

 Can I study both HSK 2.0 and HSK 3.0 Chinese vocabulary?

 Yes.
 The Chinese flashcard tool lets you switch between HSK 2.0 and HSK 3.0 with separate progress tracking for each.
-HSK 2.0 is recommended for current exam preparation, while HSK 3.0 prepares you for the new standard taking effect from July 2026.
+Use HSK 2.0 when you are preparing for the current exam format, or HSK 3.0 when your course or exam registration follows that version.

 How is this different from Anki or other Chinese flashcard apps?